Socket Site Resiliency with WAN Recovery

 9. Socket 2 sends 32 packets to Socket 1 in the range of the source port, each packet with a different port number

-10. Once the correct port found, the Sockets open a DTLS tunnel with the source IP address and the port number
+10. Once the correct port is found, the Sockets open a DTLS tunnel with the source IP address and the port number

 Minimizing Reconnection Time with NAT Punching

 After NAT punching succeeds, the Socket saves this NAT data.
 In the case of a Socket restart, it can immediately reconnect to the other Sockets with that NAT data.
 Saving the NAT data significantly reduces the Socket reconnection time.
-For Sockets that are behind a network firewall or a router, if your firewall or router restarts, then the NAT entries are changed.
+For Sockets that are behind a network firewall or a router, if your firewall or router restarts, the NAT entries are changed.
 The NAT data is no longer relevant, and the Sockets must perform the NAT punching process again.

 Was this article helpful?